Best 8 Neighborhoods to Live in St. Petersburg, FL

 Restaurants and retailers border the pedestrian-friendly neighborhood, making it easy to shop and dine but come home to a quiet area.
 Nearby Sunken Gardens is the city’s oldest living museum; wander the pathways bordered with indigenous tropical plants.

-In October 2022, two homes were for sale in Crescent Lake, ranging from $675,000 to $1,040,000.
+In October 2022, two homes were for sale in Crescent Lake, priced between $675,000 and $1,040,000.

 Coquina Key

-This island community on St. Petersburg’s southeastern side features canals and waterfront views across Tampa Bay.
+This island community on Saint Petersburg’s southeastern side features canals and waterfront views across Tampa Bay.
 Coquina Key is also home to the Coquina Key Park, which has a playground, picnic pavilions, a fishing dock, and a walking trail.

 Historic Roser Park